NewSee how

 What sets Apple Pay apart is its commitment to continuous improvement and customer feedback integration.
 Unlike many competitors that release updates infrequently, Apple Pay maintains a regular update cycle that keeps the platform fresh and aligned with evolving market needs.

-Apple Pay Features & Capabilities
+Apple Pay Features and Capabilities

 Core Features